anushkaa-17/anushkaa-17/README.md

 ---

 ### 📌 What You’ll Find Here
-- Practice notebooks & small ML experiments
+- small ML experiments and its documentation